JoKerDii/LearningPython/README.md

 # LearningPython

-Thanks to Nic who gave me first amazing experience of Python and Machine Learning!
+Thanks to Nic who gave me first amazing experience with Python and Machine Learning!